 - Act honestly, fairly and respectfully at all times towards students, parents, advisees, colleagues and members of the greater community;

-- Promote a culture of equality, inclusiveness and diversity, free from unlawful discrimination;
+- Promote a culture of equity, diversity and inclusion, free from unlawful discrimination;

 - Respect a diversity of viewpoints and the freedom of expression and conscience while acting with civility;